-Number: INST.A.10.020
+INST.A.10.020 Evaluative Framework for the HLC Criteria

 An institution demonstrates that it meets each of the Criteria for Accreditation, and the Core Components comprising them, in addition to other HLC requirements articulated in policy.
 In evaluating the Criteria for Accreditation, HLC shall take into account varying institutional missions, models and approaches within higher education.